Meet Your Practitioner

 Lance David Isakov, M.Ac., L.Ac., Dipl.
 Ac., CYT

-Licensed Five Element Acupuncturist, Esoteric Acupuncturist, Kundalini Yoga Teacher, Reiki Master, Life Coach, Plant Spirit Medicine Practitioner, Acupuncture Detox Specialist (NADA), Facial Rejuvenation (cosmetic) Acupuncture Specialist, Magnified Healing Master, TaeUlju Practitioner, Meditation Teacher, Qi Gong (Mantak Chia) Practitioner, Guided Visualization Practitioner, Yoga Nidra Practitioner, Zero Balancing Practitioner, Clinical Supervisor at The Won Institute.
+Licensed Five Element Acupuncturist, Esoteric Acupuncturist, Kundalini Yoga Teacher, Meditation Teacher, Reiki Master, Life Coach, Plant Spirit Medicine Practitioner, Acupuncture Detox Specialist (NADA), Facial Rejuvenation (cosmetic) Acupuncture Specialist, Magnified Healing Master, TaeUlju Practitioner, Meditation Teacher, Qi Gong (Mantak Chia) Practitioner, Guided Visualization Practitioner, Yoga Nidra Practitioner, Zero Balancing Practitioner, Clinical Supervisor at The Won Institute.

 Read Lance's Publications